Air cleaners & filters for pollen allergy

 - Pain due to blocked sinuses

 - Loss of smell or taste

-In addition, people who suffer from pollen allergies have an increased risk of developing asthma.
+People who suffer from pollen allergies also have an increased risk of developing asthma.

 - Monitor pollen counts so you can take measures to limit your exposure on days when the counts are high.